sushanta-nya/html-and-css/README.md

-# html-and-css
+# HTML and CSS

-A repository that consits the codes from the book named html &amp; css.
+This is a repo that consists codes from the book named **HTML & CSS** This is simply to teach myself html5 and css3

+Sushanta Banerjee